asset-group/U-Fuzz/README.md

 # 5. 📄 Exploits
 ## 5.1.
 Summary of CVEs:
 As of today, U-Fuzz has discovered 11 new security flaws which have been assigned 11 CVE IDs.
-The correspondence between the exploit name and U-Fuzz discovered vulnerability is shown in the Table below:
+The correspondence between the exploit name, U-Fuzz discovered vulnerability and the CVE IDs are shown in the Tables below:

 | Protocol Under Test | U-Fuzz Vulnerability Name                             | Affected Hardware/Software Implementation | CVE            |
 | --------------------|-------------------------------------------------------|-------------------------------------------|----------------|